Lubumbashi: Football

 Football is the most popular sport in Lubumbashi.
 The city is home to football clubs of the top national level such as FC Saint Eloi Lupopo, CS Don Bosco and TP Mazembe.
-TP Mazembe is the most successful club in national competitions and the most successful Congolese club in international football achieving 5 Africa's Champions League and reaching a FIFA Club World Cup final.
+TP Mazembe is the most successful club in national competitions and the most successful Congolese club in international football achieving 5 Africa's Champions League and reaching a FIFA Club World Cup final losing 3-0 against Internazionale.
 The Chairman of Mazembe is the former governor of the province of Katanga Moïse Katumbi Chapwe.

 Until 1960, Congolese football was segregated between whites-only and blacks-only leagues and competitions.
 In 1911 the whites-only Ligue de Football du Katanga was founded in Elisabethville, organising in 1925 the first official local championship called the B. Smith Cup.
 The Katanga tournament was won by teams from Lubumbashi every recorded season except 2005.
 Simultaneously three blacks-only regional tournaments were played in the country.
 In 1950, the 'black' Elisabethville Football Association (FASI, Fédérations et Associations Sportives Indigènes) had over 30 affiliated clubs competing in four leagues divided over 3 divisions.

 Both black and white tournaments in Lubumbashi and the country were played simultaneously until 1960, when they were unified.
 Since then the traditionally black clubs have dominated both local and national football.

 The 'black' Ligue de Football du Elisabethville, now renamed the Ligue de Football du Lubumbashi, is the city's football tournament, organized since 1960 by the city's federation EFLU.
 FC Saint-Eloi Lupopo won the EFLU league 25 times in all up to 2003 being the most successful club in the seasons for which records are known (some are not known).